-During my DPhil research into child labour during the industrial revolution I became interested in the poor boys who were placed as apprentices at sea, rather than in the mines and mills of industrializing Britain.
+During my DPhil research into child labour during the industrial revolution I became interested in young boys who were placed as apprentices at sea, rather than in the mines and mills of industrializing Britain.
 Poor Law authorities and charities engaged in this practice throughout the eighteenth and nineteenth centuries, and my research aims to shine the spotlight on this untold aspect of child labour and the sea.

 As the Caird Senior Research Fellow at the National Maritime Museum, I researched one aspect of this, the boys of the charity the Marine Society who were placed onto merchant ships as apprentices.
 The Society’s role in the labour recruitment for the Royal Navy is well known, but its parallel supply of merchant ships has been neglected.

 My research examines themes such as apprentice premiums and wages, trade routes for merchant ships, the supply of and demand for boys aboard ships, the ages boys were sent to sea, ports participating, apprenticeship outcomes, destinations and social mobility.
 See Publications page for my journal article in the Journal of Maritime Research published in 2020, and I am currently writing a book based on this research, working title The Forgotten Boys of the Sea.

 University of Oxford, DPhil Economic & Social History, 2010-2015, Thesis: ‘Shipped out?
 Pauper apprentices of port towns during the industrial revolution, 1750-1870’.
 Supervised by Professor Jane Humphries: https://www.asc.ox.ac.uk/person/29.